martin-welss/jtrack-ee7/README.txt

 jtrack V_1_6 gd67182f B20140622 1851 mw

-The application displays the buildId in teh footer of its web pages, so you can always easily identify the binary your dealing with
+The application displays the buildId in the footer of its web pages, so you can always easily identify the binary your dealing with

 Deployment
 ==========